bartoszlorek/selection/README.md

 text                       // [getter] a String value of the node selectedText               // [getter|setter] a substring of text between offsets
 ```
+**Note:** text elements like an `input` or a `textarea` generate a single content item.
+However, the `contentEditable` or a non-editable elements can produce more than one item.
+It keeps the structure of document while editing the text.

 ## Methods
 ```javascript